-29

-In this connection,

-I would like to say

-that it may occur to some of you

-why it is

-that

-some great spirits,

-either

-• in the body

-or A a la l

-• without body through human mediums,

-have passed on great wisdom,

-yet their teachings

-actually seem to encourage

-one of those temporary stages

-I mentioned as

-a phase

-in the great cycle.

-Their teachings

-were adapted to

-• this still immature stage,

-rather than to

-• drawing people out of it [i.e., rather than drawing people out of this immature stage].

-You may rightly wonder

-why this is so.

-why this is so.

-The answer is that

-each stage

-has to be gone through

-thoroughly.

-morougniy.

-One cannot be forced

-to skip a stage,

-otherwise

-something unassimilated

-will

-• remain in the soul and

-• manifest in a later period.

-- manijesi in a tater pertoa.
+In this connection, I would like to say that it may occur to some of you why it is 29 that some great spirits, either in the body or without body through human mediums, have passed on great wisdom, yet their teachings actually seem to encourage one of those temporary stages I mentioned as a phase in the great cycle.
+Their teachings were adapted to this still immature stage, rather than to drawing people out of it.
+You may rightly wonder why this is so.
+The answer is that each stage has to be gone through thoroughly.
+One cannot be forced to skip a stage, otherwise something unassimilated will remain in the soul and manifest in a later period.
 Let us suppose we had a group of people here who have not gone through the development you have gone through in the last few years.
 What I would say now, for instance, about the relationship to God, would make absolutely no sense.
-A person who has not, at least to some degree, experienced the peace of • true self-awareness, • without • self-condemnation or • self-justification, as rarely as this may happen to you, cannot possibly sense the meaning of the state of being.
-If a group is, perhaps, just between • the second [stage, the stage in which man is in a state of fear of God, and is superstitious and intellectually dogmatic regarding his relationship with God] and • third stages [the third stage being that of atheism and self-responsibility] in this great cycle, a spirit will have to talk in such a way that he can be understood.
-Yet, he [i.e., the spirit] does not lie.

-But for such a group [i.e., a group between stages two and three], it is humanly impossible to understand more.

-Only by gradually

-bringing a group out of this stage [two of fear, superstition, and intellectual dogma] in to [stage three, of atheism, self-responsibility, and] self-facing,

-can the souls of these people begin to absorb more truth, even if the mind cannot follow it.

-This is why it may often occur that spiritual helpers,

-from • this or • the other

-world, seem to encourage a phase

-from which you have already emerged.
+A person who has not, at least to some degree, experienced the peace of true self-awareness, without self-condemnation or selfjustification, as rarely as this may happen to you, cannot possibly sense the meaning of the state of being.
+If a group is, perhaps, just between the second and third stages in this great cycle, a spirit will have to talk in such a way that he can be understood.
+Yet, he does not lie.
+But for such a group, it is humanly impossible to understand more.
+Only by gradually bringing a group out of this stage in to self-facing, can the souls of these people begin to absorb more truth, even if the mind cannot follow it.
+This is why it may often occur that spiritual helpers, from this or the other world, seem to encourage a phase from which you have already emerged.

-30 COMMENT:

-I know that if I would have listened to this lecture a year ago, I would not have

-felt it as I do now.
+COMMENT: I know that if I would have listened to this lecture a year ago, I would not have felt it as I do now.

 ANSWER: Of course not.

-Now at least, there is a chance

-of understanding, of grasping,

-• of sensing, be it only in rare moments.
+Now at least, there is a chance of understanding, of grasping, of sensing, be it only in rare moments.

-31 In a smaller way, man repeats these cycles over and over under various levels.
+In a smaller way, man repeats these cycles over and over under various levels.
 It is not just once that he goes through each of these stages.
 You may even observe that the lectures I have given you in all these years, in a way, go through these stages.
 Each of the phases we passed, prepared you for that which is the key: self-awareness.
-The • ability, • willingness, • courage, • incentive, and • reason to do so [i.e., the ability, courage, and reason to go through these stages and reach self-awareness], • has to be cultivated and • does not come easily.
+The ability, willingness, courage, incentive, and reason to do so, has to be cultivated and does not come easily.
 This is why these phases exist.
-But they [i.e., these phases] do not exist as ready-made laws.
-They [i.e., these phases] exist because of man's inherent rhythm of growth that cannot be hurried.
+But they do not exist as readymade laws.
+They exist because of man's inherent rhythm of growth that cannot be hurried.
+Yet it needs encouragement and preparation.
+It needs help to direct attention to his resistances.